The Pledge

 Story & Plot Summary: The Pledge

-Quick Plot Summary: The Pledge is a Crime, Drama, Mystery, Thriller film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2001, The Pledge is a Crime, Drama, Mystery, Thriller film directed by Sean Penn.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Jack Nicholson.

 Story Breakdown